akhil27051999/AWS-3-Tier-Architecture/README-File-Generator.md

-# Generating a README.md in VS Code using Amazon Q / CodeWhisperer
+# Generating a README.md in VS Code using Amazon Q

 This guide explains how to use **Amazon Q** or **CodeWhisperer** in **Visual Studio Code** to auto-generate a `README.md` file for your AWS-based project.